 Ride A Bike Pic

 Bicycling and walking are fun, active, dependable, and affordable ways to get around, and offer many benefits, like improving health and reducing stress.
-Whether you’re interested in bicycling or walking for commuting, errands, fun, or leisure, the information and resources provided in a handout here and below will help you make the most of bicycling or walking in Marin County.
+Whether you’re interested in bicycling or walking for commuting, errands, fun, or leisure, the information and resources provided in this walking and bicycling resources handout will help you make the most of bicycling or walking in Marin County.

 Whether you want a more active commute, a way to get more exercise, or a leisurely way to reduce stress, walking and bicycling in Marin County is a great option.
 Below are some helpful tips on how to get started: